0xCurvy/curvy-docs/docs/how-you-stay-in-control.md

 - You decide where the funds go: another stealth address, a regular wallet (EOA), or even directly into a dApp.

 Curvy gives you the privacy tools, but doesn’t force specific flows.
-We provide best-practice guidelines to help you maximize your privacy, but at the end of the day, you’re in charge, and you decide how you use your wallet.
+We provide [best-practice guidelines](./best-practices-for-maximum-pivacy.html) to help you maximize your privacy, but at the end of the day, you’re in charge, and you decide how you use your wallet.

 ### Takeaways

-- **You own your wallet:** Curvy never holds your funds or your keys
+- **You own your wallet:** Curvy never holds your funds or your private keys
 - **You’re responsible for your recovery:** so back up your private keys securely
 - **You control your privacy:** Curvy won’t expose your info, but how you use it matters
 - **You decide how to send funds:** When making transfers, you choose which stealth address to send from.
-We provide best practice guidelines for maximum privacy, but the choice is always yours.
+We provide [best-practice guidelines](./best-practices-for-maximum-pivacy.html), but the choice is always yours.